Roboy/roboy_plexus/docs/documentation/Usage/0_installation.rst

 ::
     git clone --recursive https://github.com/Roboy/roboy_plexus

-The package also depends on the following packages which need to be cloned into your workspace aswell:
+The package also depends on the following packages which need to be cloned into your workspace as well:
 ::
     git clone https://github.com/Roboy/common_utilities
     git clone https://github.com/Roboy/roboy_communication

 FPGA
 ----
-you can download the sd-card image with Ubuntu 16.04, xfce, kernel linux 4.9.78-ltsi from our servers:
+Find the SD card image with Ubuntu 16.04, xfce, kernel linux 4.9.78-ltsi on our servers:
 ::
     wget -nv http://bot.roboy.org:8081/~roboy/DE10_nano_lxce_4.9.78-ltsi-altera.md5sum
     wget -nv http://bot.roboy.org:8081/~roboy/DE10_nano_lxce_4.9.78-ltsi-altera.img
-Plug the sdcard into you reader.
-In a terminal, find out the name of your sd card device:
+Plug the SD card into your reader and get the name of your SD card device with the following command:
 ::
     sudo fdisk -l
-flash the image to a min 8GB sd-card: (sdX has to be replaced with the correct device)
+Flash the image to a min 8GB SD card: (sdX has to be replaced with the correct device)
 ::
     sudo dd if=DE10_nano_lxce_4.9.78-ltsi-altera.img of=/dev/sdX bs=1M status=progress
 .. warning::